ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 ## Considerations when you install Veeam
 {: #veeamvm_overview-install}

 You can order a new vCenter Server instance with Veeam and order or delete a Veeam stand-alone license.
-For more information, see [Tasks you can complete with Veeam 11](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-fivetasks_v10).
+For more information, see [Tasks you can complete with Veeam](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-fivetasks_v10).

-For more information about Veeam license installation and deletion in Veeam 11, see [Considerations for installing and deleting Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-install-delete-consid).
+For more information about Veeam license installation and deletion in Veeam, see [Considerations for installing and deleting Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-install-delete-consid).

 ## Considerations when you delete Veeam
 {: #veeamvm_overview-remove}